-The four major properties of tangent to circle are listed as follows:
+The four major properties of a tangent to a circle are listed as follows:

-- The tangent is a straight line that touches the circle at one point.
+- The tangent is a straight line that touches the circle at only one point.

-- The tangent segments to a circle are equal, from the same external point.
+- The lengths of two tangents to a circle from the same external point are equal.

 How Tangent is Important in Real Life?

 It is necessary to study tangents because it allows us to find out the slope of a curved function at a specific point.
-It is easy to find the slope of a line, but to find out the slope in a curved function a study of tangent to circle is must.
+It is easy to find the slope of a line, but to find out the slope in a curved function, a study of the tangent to a circle is a must.
 A tangent can be used for different applications such as:

 - In the differentials and approximations

-We know that a line is considered as a tangent to circle, if the line is touching the circle exactly at a single point.
+We know that a line is considered as a tangent to a circle if it touches the circle exactly at a single point.
 Similarly, one circle can be tangent to the other circle, if the circles are meeting or touching exactly at one point.